CrazyRedMachine/PN5180-cardio/README.md

 Connect the row pins to gpio 1 6 5 3.
 Connect the column pins to gpio 2 0 4.

-If you want to use the keypad, you have to set `#define WITH_KEYPAD 1` in PN5180-cardio.ino at line 47, and install Keypad library by Stanley and Brevig (can be installed directly from Arduino IDE library manager).
+If you want to use the keypad, you have to set `#define WITH_KEYPAD 1` in PN5180-cardio.ino in the top header options.

+If you're using the USBHID mode, then you should also install Keypad library by Stanley and Brevig (can be installed directly from Arduino IDE library manager).

+In SPICEAPI mode, it will work through Spiceapi instead.

 # How to use

 - Download zip
+- (optional) set `#define WITH_SPICEAPI 1` (at top of PN5180-cardio.ino) if your arduino doesn't support USB HID
-- (optional) set `#define WITH_KEYPAD 1` (PN5180-cardio.ino line 47) and install Keypad library by Stanley and Brevig directly from Arduino IDE
+- (optional) set `#define WITH_KEYPAD 1` (at top of PN5180-cardio.ino) and install Keypad library by Stanley and Brevig directly from Arduino IDE if applicable
 - flash the firmware
 - unplug the arduino
 - connect the PN5180 and keypad to the Arduino.

-Congratulations, your device should work just like a real cardio, use your favorite tools instructions to play (e.g. "spicetools -cardio" ), and the keypad should be recognized as an additional USB peripheral.
+Congratulations, your device should work just like a real cardio, use your favorite tools instructions to play (e.g. `spicetools -cardio` for the USBHID version, or `spicetools -apiserial COMx` (with `x` your arduino COM port number).